High Collar vs Mid Collar Hiking Boots

 What’s the difference?

-• Lighter, more flexible and more breathable
+• Usually lighter, more flexible and more breathable

-• Collar extends well above the ankle, creating a taller “shaft”
+• Collar extends well above the ankle, creating a taller shaft

 • Usually stiffer, heavier and more protective